eliaschaumeix45/NLP_Project_3A/README.md

 `NLP_Project (1)` is our main code

-Here is the link to our Google Colab : https://colab.research.google.com/drive/1rMzOb7v80usva4-_31Io_wzN4-4G9wyX#scrollTo=qUxN-e99rOoN
+The code is pretty heavy so here is the link to our Google Colab : https://colab.research.google.com/drive/1rMzOb7v80usva4-_31Io_wzN4-4G9wyX#scrollTo=qUxN-e99rOoN

 ## Links to some databases we used